shu3102/bc-calculator/README.md

-# bc-calculator
+# bc-Command Implementation

-# bc-Command Implementation  Linux bc Command , which is used to perform command line mathematical calculations upto large precision is implemented using C Programming Language.
+Linux bc Command , which is used to perform command line mathematical calculations upto large precision is implemented using C Programming Language.